bytebeamio/uplink/docs/design.md

 * Swappable collectors and serializers
 * Persistence with priority
 * Graceful shutdown
-* Disable and enable a channel at collector dynamically
+* Disable and enable a channel of collector dynamically
 * Disable and enable a collector dynamically
 * Sampling channel data
 * System metrics like memory, cpu, network io etc
 * Self Instrumentation..Incoming bandwidth, Outgoing bandwidth, Disk backlog etc
+* Self errors should also be reported to the cloud

 Several collector types